Dave-team/Knowledge-base/Priorities.md

 ## Work
 Dave is his own brand and Dave wants to be head of BI.
 As part of this role he needs to solve technical challenges, overcome them, work well with stakeholders, have integrity, communicate context to non technical stakeholders, provide context and relate to impact, sell his work during effective communications and present in public what great work Dave is doing.
 Whilst I have these ambitions, I am not my work.
 I am my values, my hobbies, my loved ones, my health much more than my job so prioritize it accordinly to the context of happiness as the main goal.

+- A career is built step by step.
+Nobody expects me to do things perfectly and gradually doing things and fully understanding them is the best way to learn.
+- Projects are built from the foundation - don’t rush to an outcome.
+The most important decision is the approach that could eventually lead to the outcome.
+Make an initial approach and then discuss the approach with others where relevant.

 Things I actively pay attention to and work on:

 **Stakeholder relationships**